-Figure 7-29.
+Figure 7-36.
 SNMP Host Table Configuration

-Parameter Description IP Address Type the IP address of the remote management station that will serve as the SNMP host for the switch.
+Parameter Des cription Host IP Address Type the IP address of the remote management station that will serve as the SNMP host for the Switch.
 SNMP Version V1 - To specifies that SNMP version 1 will be used.
 V2 - To specify that SNMP version 2 will be used.
-V3-NoAuth-NoPriv - To specify that the SNMP version 3 will be used, with a NoAuth-NoPriv security level.
 V3-NoAuth-NoPriv - To specify that the SNMP version 3 will be used, with a NoAuth-NoPriv security level.
 V3-Auth-NoPriv - To specify that the SNMP version 3 will be used, with a Auth-NoPriv security level.
 V3-Auth-Priv - To specify that the SNMP version 3 will be used, with a Auth-Priv security level.
 Community String or SNMP V3 User Name Type in the community string or SNMP V3 user name as appropriate.